On the energy landscape of symmetric quantum signal processing: Preliminaries

 \subsection{Quantum signal processing}

-In the absence of symmetry constraint, the existence of phase factors for a unitary representation of a pair of polynomials $(P,Q)$ is given by the following theorem. \begin{theorem}[\textbf{Quantum signal processing} {\cite[Theorem 4]{GilyenSuLowEtAl2019}}] Let $d\in \NN$.
+In the absence of the symmetry constraint, the existence of phase factors for a unitary representation of a pair of polynomials $(P,Q)$ is proved in~\cite{GilyenSuLowEtAl2019}. \begin{theorem}[\textbf{Quantum signal processing} {\cite[Theorem 4]{GilyenSuLowEtAl2019}}] Let $d\in \NN$.
 There exists a set of phase factors $\Phi := (\phi_0, \cdots, \phi_d) \in \RR^{d+1}$ such that

 where

 if and only if $P,Q\in \CC[x]$ satisfy that \begin{enumerate}[label=(\arabic*)] \item $\deg(P) \leq d, \deg(Q) \leq d-1$, \item $P(x)$ has parity $(d\mod2)$ and $Q(x)$ has parity $(d-1 \mod 2)$, \item $|P(x)|^2 + (1-x^2) |Q(x)|^2 = 1, \forall x \in [-1, 1]$. \end{enumerate} \end{theorem}